 With the notion of a Catholic saint-of-the-day book in mind, The Little Book of Feminist Saints is secular in nature while remaining appropriately inspiring.
 Author Julia Pierpont has informally assigned each woman (or group of women) a “feast day” associated with a significant date in that woman’s life.

-Illustrated by Manjit Thapp, this little hand-sized book of 100 outstanding women foregoes the typical photo-and-some-facts format in favor of fun facts and anecdotes.
-Quotes, colorful asides, and interesting connections between these amazing women are all included.
-Short, one-page passages opposite full-page illustrations make this hand-sized little book a fantastic browse or straight-through binge.
+This little hand-sized book of 100 outstanding women foregoes the typical photo-and-some-facts format in favor of fun facts and anecdotes.
+To highlight interesting connections between these amazing women, it also features quotes and colorful asides.
+Short passages coupled with full-page illustrations by Manjit Thapp make it an excellent browse or a straight-through binge.

 “The Germans made up stories.
 They spread the rumor that we had been injected with some unknown chemicals that enabled us to see so clearly at night.”